Day 1 - Arrival at Thiruvananthapuram Airport

 Day 10 - Houseboat Cruise (Overnight Stay on the Houseboat)

-After your breakfast at Purity, you have some time at leisure.
-Closer to lunchtime you board Discovery - the Malabar Escapes' houseboat for a cruise through the many canals and waterways.
-Discovery is the most eco-friendly houseboat in the backwaters and has been listed repeatedly as one of the best houseboats in the world.
-The sun beds and the dining table on the upper deck become the grand stand while the daily life in the backwaters passes by.
+After your breakfast, you have some time at leisure.
+Closer to lunchtime you board the luxurious houseboat for a cruise through the many canals and waterways.
+Feel free and relaxed as your eyes, first lazily and then passionately enjoy the bewitching Vembanad Lake, the largest backwater stretches in Kerala.
 Passing through rivers and canals, you can enjoy a delicious meal.
 Dinner and overnight stay at the houseboat.

 Today, after breakfast, check-out from the houseboat; you will be then transferred to Cochin.
 At the heart of historical Fort Kochi you will be welcomed in traditional Indian custom.
 Check-in at The Malabar House, member of Relais & Châteaux and winner of the World Travel Award 2014.
 The Malabar house offers you its eclectic mix of history, art, design and fine dining.
 Proceed for lunch and enjoy the rest of the afternoon at leisure.